Porto Travel Guide 2026: Best Things to Do in Porto

 7. Miradouro da Vitória: Sunset Splendor

-Miradouro da Vitória, a hidden gem, offers breathtaking sunset vistas away from the crowds.
-Perched atop a staircase in the Miragaia neighbourhood, it's an ideal spot to savour the fading sun's warm embrace.
+Miradouro da Vitória is a hidden gem that offers breathtaking sunset vistas away from the crowds.
+Perched atop a staircase in the Miragaia neighbourhood, it is an ideal spot to savour the fading sun.
+As a result, it has become a favourite among locals and one of the most rewarding things to do in Porto at golden hour.

 8. Get Lost in Santa Catarina Street: Shopper's Paradise